 Client: City of Paderborn + Building management Paderborn

-Design team: Lysann Schmidt (landscape architect) + fabulism (landscape architects) + Paul Raphael Schägner (Architekt)
+Design team: Lysann Schmidt (landscape architects) + fabulism (landscape architects) + Paul Raphael Schägner (architect)

 Location: Düsseldorf, Germany

 The design of the outside space is based on the concept of the „Blaugrüner Ring“ as a local cultural landscape.
 The landscape will be recreated by placing the buildings on the south side and by relocating traffic flows arround the site.
 The traffic on Haroldstrasse will be reduced to trams and buses on the property, those enabling a green cross connection between the Rhein and Schwanenspiegel.

 The connection to the existing water surfaces is established by opening the Düssel between Speeschem Graben and Schwanenspiegel and creating the Green Harold Bay with organically shaped meadows, trees and water features.